-When it comes to Google's handling of government orders for compelled disclosure, Google published a whitepaper explaining the steps it takes when it receives an order.10 This whitepaper is limited to 'Customer Data', but under the Privacy Amendment, these safeguards also apply to claims for other personal data, such as Telemetry Data and Diagnostic Data from service-generated cloud server logs.
+When it comes to Google's handling of government orders for compelled disclosure, Google published a whitepaper explaining the steps it takes when it receives an order.
+14 This whitepaper is limited to 'Customer Data', but under the Privacy Amendment, these safeguards also apply to claims for other personal data, such as Telemetry Data and Diagnostic Data from service-generated cloud server logs.
+Other guarantees with regard to disclosure are discussed in Section 9 of this report.